0xkadirx0/staybook/REPORT.md

 # System Architecture

-The system consists of two main parts:
+The system consists of two main parts.

 ## 1. Frontend